Understanding Guitar Pots and Caps

-Both 2250k pots and 500k pots have their place in making a guitar sound great.
-Some guitar wiring designs use full 1 Meg pots.
+Both 250k pots and 500k pots have their place in making a guitar sound great.
+Some guitar wiring circuit designs use 300k or even 1 Meg pots.
 Here’s what you need to know about choosing the right [pots for your guitar.

 When to Use 500k Pots

-Because 500k pots are great for humbucker pickups they are the most common with Gibson Les Paul, PRS, Dean, and Ibanez humbucker styled guitars.
+Humbuckers have far more windings than a single-coil pickup thus need a 500k pot (Gibson sometimes uses 300k pots).
+Because 500k pots are great for guitars with humbucker pickups they are the most commonly found in Gibson Les Paul, PRS, Dean, and Ibanez humbucker styled guitars.

 When to Use 250k Pots

-Because 250k pots are great for single coil pickups they are the most common with Fender, Ibanez, Schecter and similar guitars.
-If you want to push your highs to the max you can use 500k pots with single coils.
-With 500k pots some people find the highs to be shrill and unpleasant.
+Because 250k pots are great for single-coil pickups they are the most common with Fender, Ibanez, Schecter, and similar guitars.

 When to Use 1 Meg Pots

-In some situations a 1 Meg pot can really bring an amazing sound to a guitar.
+In some situations a 1 Meg pot can bring an amazing sound to a guitar.
 G&L uses 1 Meg pots for a bass roll-off.
 Telecasters, Gibsons, and others have used 1 Meg pots to greatly lift high tones.
-For us, going to 1 Meg is really pushing it.
-You may want to look at a different guitar if you’re chasing a brighter sound.
+You may want to look at a different guitar (pickups) if you’re chasing a brighter sound.